The Bates Center has established strong interdisciplinary collaborations within the University and across the globe.

 A number of national, local, and international groups also join the Bates Center in partnerships and programs related to the history of nursing and healthcare.
-These include the Bjoring Center for Nursing Historical Inquiry at the University of Virginia, the United Kingdom Centre for the History of Nursing, the Consortium for History of Science, Technology and Medicine, the Irish Centre for Nursing and Midwifery History, the Nursing History Research Unit, University of Ottawa, and the Centre of Excellence for Nursing Scholarship.
+These include the Bjoring Center for Nursing Historical Inquiry at the University of Virginia, the United Kingdom Centre for the History of Nursing, the Consortium for History of Science, Technology and Medicine, the Irish Centre for Nursing and Midwifery History, the Nursing History Research Unit, University of Ottawa, the Centre of Excellence for Nursing Scholarship, and The Program in Public Health Ethics & History at Drexel University’s Dornsife School of Public Health.

 Seminars and Interdisciplinary Symposia